bhakthan/OpenAgentSchool/README.md

 - **Project Renamed:** All branding updated to "Open Agent School" in navigation, footer, and title.
 - **Environment Variables for LLM Providers:**
   - Added `.env.example` to the repository.
-Use this file to configure API keys for LLM providers (OpenAI, Azure OpenAI, Google Gemini).
+Use this file to configure API keys for LLM providers (OpenAI, Azure OpenAI, Google Gemini, Claude, Hugging Face, Open router).
   - Example keys:
     ```env
     VITE_OPENAI_API_KEY=""